SSpzcee/Asunder-PHB/phb/md/Konoha Clans.md

 *\[AP X or Speed X\] Move \-* The Swarm Moves up to CHA/30 Yards every IC for the next X IC.
 The swarm can slip through tiny cracks and fly.

+### **Kikaichu Trainer**

+In the beginning, the Aburame’s relationship with their Kikaichu is one of the Host tapping into the Kikaichu’s natural instinct: follow chakra, sate your hunger, protect your home.
+Through discipline, an Aburame can train their Kikaichu to perform more nuanced actions.

+Cost: 15
+Limit: 1
+Effects:

+The Aburame may now use their bugs to make skill checks through their Kikaichu at range.
+The normal rules for communicating with Kikaichu and how long they can survive apart from the Host apply.
+Although the duration is increased to a week.
+Storytellers may apply a penalty of up to \-10 on checks Kikaichu are ill suited for, or even disallow checks that Kikaichu simply could not do.
+The Aburame still performs any relevant actions and pays any associated cost.
+Many Aburame make Awareness, Stealth and/or Survival checks to spy, sneak a bug in, or track people.
+This does not meaningfully deplete the Aburame's Swarm, and Kikaichu no Jutsu does not need to be active to do this.
+A single Kikaichu can be trivially crushed by anyone who spots it.

+### **Crouching Mantis, Hidden Centipede**

+Discipline has evolved into ingenuity.
+Your Kikaichu are capable of more subtle approaches.
+Cost: 20
+Limit: 1
+Requires: Kikaichu Training

+Effects:
+The Aburame’s Kikaichu Swarm is now considered a separate character for the purposes of Stealth.
+Clan Ninjutsu no longer end the Aburame’s Stealth, but will end the Swarm’s.
+If the Aburame is in Stealth when they use Kikaichu no Jutsu, the Swarm is created with the same Stealth TN.
+If the Swarm triggers a Chakra roll, its Stealth ends.
+The Aburame may have Hide and Improve Hiding affect their Swarm instead of themselves.
+Additionally, the Aburame gets access to the following actions:

+[Speed \+10, Delay 10] Secrete Bugs - This action modifies Kikaichu no Jutsu while the Aburame is not in Stealth.
+The Swarm is created in Stealth 2.
+[Speed 0 Interrupt] Wait - You may declare a Kikaichu Swarm in Stealth is waiting.
+While waiting, the Kikaichu Swarm passively and discretely crawls on opponents, waiting to bite all at once.
+While the Swarm remains in stealth it adds 1 Female Insect every 25 IC (10 Minutes out of Combat).
+Out of combat, this increases Bugs to a maximum of 10.
+Out of combat this prompts an Awareness roll from anyone who gets Bugs.

 ### **Hijutsu: Mushiyose \- Secret Technique: Bug Gathering**